engmaths/emat30008/assessment.md

 * some scientific achievements including
   * discretisations of limit cycle oscillations of ODEs using numerical shooting,
   * discretisations of diffusive PDEs using finite differences.
-* descriptive discussions in the report that are neither critical nor reflective or which lack detail
+* descriptive discussions in the report that are neither critical nor reflective, and which may lack detail

 ## Submission

 Please upload a PDF of your report (e.g. by printing as a PDF from your Jupyter Notebook) to Blackboard by the submission deadline.
 Be sure to include the Jupyter Notebook itself (i.e. the .ipynb file) in your GitHub repository.

+*Only the Jupyter Notebook version of the report will be assessed*.
+So don't worry if the PDF is poorly formatted.

 Your GitHub repository will be pulled for the final time immediately after the submission deadline.